-If your director's loan account is overdrawn, your company must pay tax on any amount you've not repaid by nine months after the end of your Corporation Tax accounting period.
+If your director's loan account is overdrawn, and you're a participator (or an associate of a participator) as well as a director, your company must pay tax on any amount you've not repaid to the company by 9 months after the end of your Corporation Tax accounting period.

 It also mentions possible Income Tax implications of directors' loans for you and your company.

 If you're self-employed you can take business money out of your bank account at any time and use it as your own.
 The money is yours whether it's from a separate business account or from a combined business-personal account.

 However, if you're a company director (or other participator of a close company) and take money out of the business over and above any money you've put in, and that money is not a salary or a dividend, then the money is not yours - it belongs to the company.
 You've received the benefit of a director's loan from your 'director's loan account'.
 This loan is sometimes known to HMRC as a 'loan to participators'.

 HMRC defines a participator as a person who has a share or 'interest' in a company.
 A participator is usually a shareholder who could also be a director.
 A participator includes any 'associate' - for example, spouse or civil partner, business partner, relative, trustee, or a loan creditor.
 A participator's interest in a company can be in its capital (for example shares) and/or in the income of the company.